corytu/R-Language-Exhibition/README.md

 ## Assignments of [Developing Data Products](https://www.coursera.org/learn/data-products/home/info) on Coursera
 * [Air quality in New York in 1973](https://corytu.shinyapps.io/airquality/) (Feb 2017)<br>
-My first Shiny application uses "airquality" data frame in R and plots the relationship between selected variables.
-Details are available <a href="https://corytu.github.io/RLanguagePresentations/docs/Air_Quality_in_New_York_in_1973.html">here</a>.
+My first Shiny application uses `airquality` data frame in R and plots the relationship between selected variables.
+Details are available from [this Slidy presentation](https://corytu.github.io/RLanguagePresentations/docs/Air_Quality_in_New_York_in_1973.html).
+[The source code](docs/airquality_app.R) are also uploaded.
 * [Taiwan National Parks](https://corytu.github.io/RLanguagePresentations/docs/Taiwan_National_Parks.html) (Feb 2017)<br>
-It shows all nine national parks in Taiwan.
+It shows all nine national parks in Taiwan with `leaflet`.
 The hyperlinks to each national park are provided once users click the markers.
 * [Playing mtcars dataset](https://corytu.github.io/RLanguagePresentations/docs/play_mtcars_dataset.html) (Feb 2017)<br>
-It is a rather simple presentation with plotly tool.
-The data are from R built-in "mtcars" dataset.
+It is a rather simple presentation with `plotly` tool.
+The data are from R built-in `mtcars` dataset.

 # Given Tutorial Slides and Website
 * [Coursera Mentoring Records](https://corytu.github.io/CourseraRMentoring/) (Updating)<br>